jskov/openapi-jaxrs-client/src/docs/Configuration.md

 >Allows you to control the order properties (and thus getters, setters, and enums) are
 >rendered in.

+>Since the order of properties in the OpenApi document (by my reading of the spec) is not
+>important, applying sorting is the only way to be sure your generated code is
+>stable over time.

 > * document-order: in the order the properties are declared in the OpenApi document.

 > * alphabetical-order: in alphabetical naming order